bairblog/bairblog.github.io/_posts/2018-05-17-delayed-impact.md

 machine learning with long term social welfare goals.
 Commonly, machine learning models produce a **score** that summarizes information about an individual in order to make decisions about them.
-For example, a *credit score* summarizes an individual’s credit history and financial activities in way that informs the bank about their creditworthiness.
+For example, a *credit score* summarizes an individual’s credit history and financial activities in a way that informs the bank about their creditworthiness.
 Let us continue to use the lending setting as a running example.